PS4 and PS4 Pro Black Friday deals 2019: the best prices rounded up

 PS4 Black Friday PSVR deals

+ENDED!
 This PSVR bundle is fantastic for those wanting to jump into virtual reality with both feet.
-Usually a bundle like this would cost around $300, so Sony's offer saves you around $100.
+Usually a bundle like this would cost around $300, so this offer saves you around $100.

 PS4 Black Friday game deals